ATTENTION ARIZONA SPACE GRANT STUDENTS:

 - Short, concluding presentations will be given by each team to program affiliates;

-- Arizona Space Grant students who have participated in one or more AZSG programs (internships, fellowships, ASCEND program, etc.);
+- Arizona Space Grant students who have or are currently participating in one or more AZSG programs (internships, fellowships, ASCEND program, etc.);

-- Currently enrolled second-year students (at start of Fall 2020 semester) to graduate students are eligible to apply;
+- Currently enrolled (Fall 2021 & Spring 2022) undergraduate and graduate students are eligible to apply;

 - Any major is welcome!;